sensu/sensu-docs/content/sensu-go/6.2/sensuctl/_index.md

 {{< /code >}}

 This starts the prompts for interactive sensuctl setup.
-When prompted, type the [Sensu backend URL][6] and your [Sensu access credentials][8].
+When prompted, choose the authentication method you wish to use and type the [Sensu backend URL][6] and your [Sensu access credentials][8].

+This example shows the username/password authentication method:

 {{< code shell >}}
 ?
-Authentication method:
+Authentication method: username/password
-❯ username/password
-  OIDC
 ?
 Sensu Backend URL: http://127.0.0.1:8080
 ?
 Username: YOUR_USERNAME
 ?
 Password: YOUR_PASSWORD